-How to Change NonChangeable Airline Tickets
+How to Change Non-Changeable Airline Tickets

 First, cheapest airfares have the most restrictions.
 In exchange for shopping far in advance, agreeing to fly on certain days at certain times, and sometimes flying odd routings, the airlines sell us cheaper tickets.

-It is definitely possible to change nonchangeable airline tickets.
+However, it is definitely possible to change nonchangeable airline tickets.

 By no means was I able to change all my non-changeable airline tickets to desirable itineraries.
 I am not even sure it has been more often than not.
 I can tell you that it is definitely not impossible.

-My experience is that if a flight has available seats, if you have a pleasant demeanor, and you are flexible (have no checked baggage), then there is a high likelihood that the gate agent will change your non-changeable ticket.
+My experience is that if a flight has available seats, if you have a pleasant demeanor, and if you are flexible (have no checked baggage), then there is a high likelihood that the gate agent will change your non-changeable ticket.